CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

 ### Risky Purchase
 This is one of my absolute favorite cameras.

 The year was 2021.
-We were all still working at home because of Covid, and anytime I went out for photos it was with the distgustingly gigantic Pentax 67.
-I had it in my mind that I wanted something small and light, something I could take anywhere and get awesome photos.
-I was originally looking for was Rollei 35 sized rangefinders, but nothing seemed to catch my eye, until finally I hit the jackpot, *folders*.
+We were all still working at home because of Covid, and anytime I went out for photos it was with my distgustingly gigantic Pentax 67.
+At the time I had it in my mind that I wanted to buy something small and light, something I could take anywhere and get awesome photos.
+I was originally looking for Rollei 35 sized rangefinders, but nothing seemed to catch my eye, until finally I hit the jackpot, *folders*.

 I've always been a sucker for unique cameras, and nothing flexes your photography cred quite as much as a camera with bellows.
 I quickly honed in on the Fujica GS645 Pro, a 6x4.5 medium format folder with a lightmeter, rangefinder, and a 75mm f/3.4 lens.
 It was the perfect combination of modern conveniences and old-timey charm, and I was in love.

-Except this was in the middle of Covid, everyone wanted cameras, and these Fujis were selling for $700+ in good condition.
-Since I dreamed of this being my new every day camera, I was not willing to compromise on quality.
+Except this was in the middle of Covid, everyone wanted film cameras for some reason, and these Fujis were selling for $700+ in good condition.
+Since I dreamed of this being my new every day camera, I was not willing to compromise on quality or condition.
 Sadly, I was also not willing to spend SEVEN HUNDRED DOLLARS.

-I have this friend Greg, who has completly different camera sensibilities than me, and he sent me an ebay listing to a GS645 being sold AS IS for parts.
+Now, I have this friend Greg, who has completly different camera sensibilities from me, and he sent me an ebay listing to a GS645 being sold AS IS for parts.
 The seller had test photos, but claimed it had a broken lightmeter, broken film advance, and a broken rangefinder, not to mention gross black stuff all over the logo.

 I think you literally could not have found a more broken camera.
 But...it was $200.
 I talked to Greg, and he was like, "dude has pictures with the camera...good enough for me".
-And I was like, "I have included a few photos I took *prior to the rangefinder breaking*".
+And I was like, yeah but he said, "I have included a few photos I took *prior to the rangefinder breaking*".
 And Greg was like, "eh, probably a screw came out, and he's too nervous to take the lid off" before sending me the official [GS645 Service Manual](https://learncamerarepair.com/downloads/pdf/Fuji-GS645-Service-Manual.pdf).
+Then Greg sent me a screen shot where he offered $100 and the seller declined.

+If there's anything that motiviates me, it's FOMO and the desirve to prove my engineering prowess.

-I offered $150, and he accepted.
+I offered the seller $150, and he accepted.

 ### Repairs
+As soon as he accepted, I panicked.
+I remember texting Greg in a cold sweat, "god, what have I done?"
+But it was too late.

 It came in the mail, and it was, in fact, broken as fuck.

 There was mold in the lens, the rangefinder seemed to partially work but slip sometimes, the lightmeter has some kind of electrical contact issue, and the film advance didn't work.

 **Rangefinder**

-I never did figure out what was wrong with the rangefinder.
-Originally the rangefinder seemed to slip, sometimes working, and sometimes not.
+The rangefinder seemed to slip, sometimes working, and sometimes not.
 I opened up the camera and cut a piece of ground glass to fit the back, then tested the focus.
-(Pro-tip when cutting ground glass, make sure your ruler isn't too tall for the cutting wheel.)
+(Pro-tip, when cutting ground glass, make sure your ruler isn't too tall for the cutting wheel.)
 And it turns out the focus was perfect at every distance, and the infinity stop was accurate.

+I put the camera back together and...the rangefinder worked?

-Ultimately the rangefinder just stopped slipping on it's own, and I have no idea what changed.
+I never did figure out what was wrong with the rangefinder.
+Ultimately the rangefinder just stopped slipping on its own, and I have no idea what changed.

 **Lightmeter**

-The lightmeter really was broken.
-It is supposed to work on a half-press of the shutter, but in my camera, you had to press it so far it took the photo, and *then* the lightmeter would turn on.
+Sadly the lightmeter really was broken, and no amount of opening the camera, anointing it with incense, and sending my prayers to Asano Shūichi seemed to make it any better.
+The lightmeter is off by default, and is supposed to activate on a half-press of the shutter, but in my camera, you had to press it so far it took the photo, and *then* the lightmeter would turn on.

 <div class="grid-container grid-2x2">
     <div class="image-div">